themanyone/crap/README.md

 ## Crap.
 It's not a compiler.
 It's a movement.

 Crap is a new language maker.
 It has sort of become its own language to demonstrate what it might be capable of.
-It may be used as-is, or transformed to process any kind of computer language.
 The easiest way to explain it is in code.
 The following crap-worthy example prints "hello world" five times.